What attachment theory reveals about why some people stay single

 Anxious-avoidants often date each other, or the least secure of the anxious types or avoidant types.
 These relationships are often abusive or negligent.

-This theory proves that people can change over time.
+This theory suggests that people can shift their attachment patterns over time.
 Secure types can help anxious or avoidant people “level up” over the course of their relationship, but unfortunately, the converse is also true with avoidants and anxious people also able to “bring down” their secure partners.

 As Manson points out, everybody has elements of each attachment type.
-But we usually end up demonstrating behaviors of one particular attachment more than others over time.
+Most people, though, end up demonstrating the behaviors of one particular attachment more than the others over time.

-• How I treat others in a relationship is a mirror of how I treat myself.
+• How a person treats others in a relationship mirrors how they treat themselves.

-• What I want from others in a relationship is what I need to give myself.
+• What someone wants from others in a relationship is often what they need to give themselves.

-• The most important relationship I can cultivate is the relationship I have with myself.
+• The most important relationship to cultivate is the one a person has with themselves.

-• By becoming secure with the relationship I have with myself, I’ll have secure relationships with others.
+• Becoming secure in the relationship with oneself tends to translate into more secure relationships with others.

 The Sovereign Mind lens